C14706715/Assignment-3/README.md

 -Canvas: Java object which allows me to draw to the game window
 -JFrame: creates the game window
 -KeyListener: this is a built-in interface for users input

+Parts of Assignment which I found difficult:
+-I found learning how to set the background image to be particularly difficult.
+ In Java, There is not one set way to do this as it is not built-in.